awspilot/ractive-aws-ui/README.md

 - [ ] Query history

 - [ ] Tools
--  - [ ] Find all item properties & property types
+-  - [ ] Find all item attributes & attribute types
 -  - [ ] Run a transform function on all items
--  - [ ] export table as cloudformation
+-  - [ ] export create table as cloudformation
 -  - [ ] show create table ( SQL )